HU-TI-DEV/TI-S4/software/vision_en_AI/Vision_with_ai.md

 ## Assignment 4a
 Make a class which can implement a NN.
 The NN should be able to execute forward propagation.
 For each layer the amount of neurons and the activition function should be setable.
 How each layer is connected to the next layer should be setable.
+Each layer is always fullconnected with the previous layer.

 The code should you be made by yourself without using AI/Vibe coding.